The Fresh Food That More and More Cat Behaviorists Recommend

 But when I first made the switch, my vet was resistant, and then he saw the cats and he saw the change in their behavior.
 They were all calmer.
 They were all friendlier.
 They were all more confident.
 He saw the change in their body condition.
 He said they were the friendliest and best-looking clowder (group of cats) he'd ever seen.
 He was so impressed he actually let me put material in his waiting room, on his coffee table."

 That's a very progressive vet!
-We're not taught about raw foods in veterinary school, so many vets hesitate or warn against it simply because they don't know anything about it.
+Raw foods are not taught in veterinary school, so many vets hesitate or warn against it simply because they don't know anything about it.
 And then there are vets who don't even ask what their cat patients are fed, which of course isn't good, but at least you're not dragged into a debate with them!

-However, I do recommend that you be honest with your veterinarian, and if she has an issue with raw food, ask her why.
+However, be honest with your veterinarian, and if she has an issue with raw food, ask her why.
 If she's concerned about nutritional imbalances, you can reassure her that you're following tried-and-tested recipes, and that you understand what can happen with an unbalanced homemade diet.

 Interest in Fresh Diets Among Cat Owners Is Exploding